BenVanCitters/OpenCV-4-iOS/README.md

 This iOS project requires opencv2.framework to compile...

-Easy - Precompiled OSX Opencv2 binaries - http://sourceforge.net/projects/opencvlibrary/files/opencv-ios/ - (as of 3/4/2014)
+Easy - Precompiled OSX Opencv2 binaries; download the 'opencv2.framework' file from - http://sourceforge.net/projects/opencvlibrary/files/opencv-ios/ - (as of 10/13/2014)

 Hard - Instructions to build opencv2 from scratch - http://docs.opencv.org/doc/tutorials/introduction/ios_install/ios_install.html - (as of 3/4/2014)